-April 17, 2007 - Skakel's petition for a new trial begins.
-Former high school classmate Gitano "Tony" Bryant says two of his friends were involved in the murder, not Skakel.
+April 17, 2007 - Skakel’s petition for a new trial is filed.
+Former high school classmate Gitano “Tony” Bryant says two of his friends were involved in the murder, not Skakel.

-October 25, 2007 - Petition for new trial is denied as the judge finds statements not credible that Bryant and his two friends, all African-American, could go unnoticed in the mostly white neighborhood.
+October 25, 2007 - The petition for new trial is denied as the judge finds statements not credible that Bryant and his two friends, all African-American, could go unnoticed in the mostly white neighborhood.

 November 6, 2007 - Skakel’s lawyers file a writ of habeas corpus and petition for a new trial in federal district court.

-September 27, 2010 - Skakel's lawyers file for a new appeal claiming that his trial attorney, Michael Sherman, was incompetent in that he failed to obtain evidence from prosecuting attorneys pointing to other suspects and that Sherman's own financial problems drew his focus away from the case.
-Sherman pleaded guilty in June to failing to pay $400,000 in federal income taxes.
+September 27, 2010 - Skakel’s lawyers file a new appeal claiming that his trial attorney, Mickey Sherman, was incompetent in that he failed to obtain evidence from prosecuting attorneys pointing to other suspects, and that Sherman’s own financial problems drew his focus away from the case.
+Sherman had pleaded guilty in June to failing to pay $400,000 in federal income taxes.

 February 8, 2011 - Skakel testifies in his appeal hearing, the fourth attempt at overturning his conviction.

-March 6, 2012 - Appeal is denied by three-judge panel of the Connecticut Supreme Court.
+March 6, 2012 - His appeal is denied by a three-judge panel of the Connecticut Supreme Court.

 October 24, 2012 - Skakel is denied parole by the state parole board in Suffield, Connecticut.

-October 23, 2013 - A Connecticut judge orders a new trial for Skakel, saying defense attorney Michael Sherman's representation of Skakel was "constitutionally deficient."
+October 23, 2013 - A Connecticut Appellate judge orders a new trial for Skakel, saying defense attorney Mickey Sherman’s representation of Skakel was “constitutionally deficient.”

-November 21, 2013 - Skakel walks out of court on a $1.2 million bond.
-Superior Court Judge Gary White set several conditions for the bail, including ordering Skakel to wear a GPS device and report to a bail commissioner.
+November 21, 2013 - Skakel is released after his bail is posted.
+Superior Court Judge Gary White sets several conditions for the bail, including barring Skakel from leaving Connecticut without court approval, ordering him to wear a GPS tracking device and requiring that he report to a bail commissioner.